sdc710/SQL-n-Dash/README.md

 **create_table** contains queries to create tables and insert data into them

-**Queries to answer questions** contains queries to answer the business questions
+**queries to answer questions** contains queries to answer the business questions